moomoo-agency/uni-woo-custom-product-options/readme.txt

 == Changelog ==

+= 4.3.1 =
+* Fixed: some issues with radio and checkboxes options

 = 4.3.0 =
 * Added: qty based cart discounts
 * Added: possibility to choose custom field as qty field (instead of standard WC qty field) and display its value in Qty column in cart/order